Murder of Harvey and Jeannette Crewe: Investigation

-Given Len Demler’s odd behaviour—leaving the baby behind, not participating in the search with Priest or with police, his reputation as an ill-tempered drinker, and his defensive attitude when questioned about his whereabouts on the relevant dates, he became the first suspect.
+Given Demler’s odd behaviour—leaving the baby behind, not participating in the search with Priest or with police, his reputation as an ill-tempered drinker, and his defensive attitude when questioned about his whereabouts on the relevant dates, he became the first suspect.
 His home was searched, and he was formally questioned.
-During that interview, Hutton told him: “I think you are the person who removed Harvey Crewe’s body from the Crewe household.
+During that interview, Hutton told him, “I think you are the person who removed Harvey Crewe’s body from the Crewe household.
 In fact, I’m quite certain you’ve done this.”
-However, Demler had no obvious motive—he’d already bequeathed his share of the farm to his daughter Heather and, with Rochelle alive, could not inherit Jeannette’s share.
+However, Demler had no apparent motive—he’d already bequeathed his share of the farm to his daughter Heather and, with Rochelle alive, could not inherit Jeannette’s share.
 He did have a scratch on his neck, but there was no physical evidence linking him to the murders.

-While police collected .22 calibre rifles from all properties within an 8km radius of the Crewe farm, Jeannette’s sister Heather, who was living in the USA, returned to take custody of Rochelle.
-Police had been told that Jeannette had previously been “pestered by a local boy” and Heather told them it was Arthur Thomas.
+While police collected .22 calibre rifles from properties within an 8km radius of the Crewe farm, Jeannette’s sister Heather, who was living in the USA, returned to take custody of Rochelle.
+Police had been told that Jeannette had previously been "pestered" by a local boy, and Heather told them it was Arthur Thomas.

 On July 2nd, Detective John Hughes visited Arthur Thomas.
-Thomas was forthcoming about his previous contacts with Jeannette and said that he had been to the Crewe farm three years earlier, to sow manure.
-He said that he had not seen the Crewes for nine months and that, on the night of the murders, he was at home.
-Hughes discovered that Thomas also owned a green Hillman car, however the witness who had seen a similar car at the Crewe farm was positive that the woman driving it was not Vivian Thomas.
+Thomas was forthcoming about his previous contact with Jeannette and said he had been to the Crewe farm three years earlier to spread manure.
+He said he had not seen the Crewes for 9 months and that on the night of 17 June, he was at home.
+Hughes discovered that Thomas also owned a green Hillman car.
+The witness who had seen a similar car at the Crewe farm was positive that the woman driving it was not Vivien Thomas.
 There was no blood or evidence of bodies being transported in the vehicle.
 Hughes found that Thomas owned a .22 calibre rifle and seized it for testing.

 The search of the Crewe farm continued, with police looking for lengths of copper wire and cartridge cases.
 None were found.
 What did turn up was the brush set that Thomas had sent Jeannette years earlier, meaning that the set stolen during the 1967 burglary was not the Thomas gift.

 Police test-fired the 48 .22 calibre rifles collected.
 Two could not be excluded as the murder weapon; one belonging to the Eyre family and one belonging to Arthur Thomas.
 The bullets in the victims’ bodies were found to be stamped with the number 8, as were bullets found in Thomas's possession.
 On September 7th, the day of Jeannette’s funeral, police brought Thomas in for questioning.
-While there was no proof that Thomas's gun was used in the murders, a detective said: “Arthur, it was your rifle that was used to kill the Crewes.
+While there was no proof that Thomas's gun was used in the murders, a detective said, “Arthur, it was your rifle that was used to kill the Crewes.
 What do you say to that?”
 Arthur replied, “If you say it was my gun, it must have been, but I didn’t do it.”